-By 2025 we want to be 'The Best We Can Be', leading person-centred health and social care across Sheffield place and supporting delivery of the ICS mental health and learning disability priorities.
+By 2025 we want to be 'The Best We Can Be', leading person-centred health and social care across Sheffield Place and supporting delivery of the ICS mental health and learning disability priorities.
+We will have played our part in supporting delivery of the Accountable Care Partnership shared Vision.